sheilla-boke/sheilla-boke/README.md

 - 💬 Ask me about them...
 - 🍀 If you want to connect with me you can use my email bokesheilla@gmail.com

-- ⚡ I like learning new things every time i get a chance
+- ⚡ I like learning new things every time i get a chance.